 “Metabolic Support UK is an important collaborator on a research project investigating the applications of Next Generation DNA Sequencing for Newborn Screening.
 This study aims to establish whether genetic testing could be used as an initial or follow up test to help provide valuable additional information to existing Newborn Screening programmes.
 This study is being supported by Metabolic Support UK to ensure that patient and public opinion is being considered throughout the course of the research project.“

 Clare Gladding (MSc, PhD) Research Project Manager, Sheffield Diagnostic Genetics Service

-“Metabolic Support UK has been a valued partner in many developments in newborn screening and metabolic disease.
-Notably it played a key role in the development of expanded newborn screening and continues to collaborate in relation to research on the best ways to communicate with and support families with inherited metabolic disorders.
+“Metabolic Support UK has been a valued partner in many developments in Newborn Screening and Inherited Metabolic Disorders.
+Notably it played a key role in the development of expanded Newborn Screening and continues to collaborate in relation to research on the best ways to communicate with and support families with Inherited Metabolic Disorders.
 Metabolic Support UK has been a real asset and friend within the metabolic community.”